PASSPORT AND VISA INFORMATION

 Unless you are shooting a crowded public scene, it is considered courteous to ask permission before taking pictures of local people, especially small children.
 Please be respectful of local people who would not like to be photographed.

 Still, camera and video camera fees are applicable at most sights and museums.
-Local people may expect to be compensated if you include them in a photograph.
-It’s best to determine if your intended subject expects to be paid before taking a photo.
+Local people may compensate if you include them in a photograph.
+It’s best to determine if your intended subject expects to pay before taking a photo.

-Photography is not permitted at some locations, which may include government buildings, museums, art galleries, private houses, etc. Photography in Egypt is also often restricted at certain sites to preserve antiquities which can be damaged by flash photography.
-These areas are usually clearly marked.
+Photography does not permit at some locations, which may include government buildings, museums, art galleries, private houses, etc. Photography in Egypt restricts at certain sites to preserve antiquities which can damage by flash photography.
+These areas usually clearly marked.
 If in doubt, please ask; this will avoid having your camera confiscated.
 Flash photography is prohibited in some situations.

 FOOD AND DRINK

 Do not use tap water for drinking or brushing teeth.
-Even “purified” water in open containers should be avoided.
+Even “purified” water in open containers should avoid.
 It is always preferable and safer to use only bottled water.

 Regardless of precautions, changes in water and diet can result in mild abdominal upsets and nausea.
 To prevent serious illness, avoid suspect foods such as uncooked vegetables, peeled fruit, unpasteurized milk and milk products.
 Beware of any food or drink sold by street vendors.

-The decision to shop while travelling is a personal choice and shopping is never compulsory.
-If at any point during your journey you feel pressured to shop or make purchases, please immediately discuss the matter with your tour representative.
+The decision to shop while traveling is a personal choice and shopping is never compulsory.
+If at any point during your journey you feel pressured to shop or make purchases.

 To avoid disappointment, we suggest the following guidelines: